Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR

-The multi-armed bandits framework involves a finite horizon multi-stage decision setting, where an agent makes decisions at stages $t=1,\ldots,T$.
+The MAB framework involves a finite horizon multi-stage decision setting, where an agent makes decisions at stages $t=1,\ldots,T$.
 Let $\mathbb{K} \equiv \{1,...,k\}$ denote a set of arms, which are possible actions that can be taken at each stage.
-The outcome of each draw from a bandit is considered a cost to the agent (i.e., the larger the value that is sampled, the most unfavorable the outcome is considered).
+In the risk-averse setting, we consider the outcome of each draw from an arm to be a cost to the agent (i.e., the larger the value that is sampled, the more unfavorable the outcome is considered).
 For $t=1,\ldots,n$, define the $k$-dimensional random vector $X^t \equiv (X_1^t,\ldots,X_k^t)$ where $X^t_j$ denotes the cost incurred if the arm $j$ is selected at stage $t$.
 Vectors $X^1, \ldots, X^n$ are assumed to be independent and identically distributed.
 Therefore, for all arms $i=1,\ldots,k$, cost variables $X^1_i,\ldots,X^n_i$ are i.i.d. $\!\!\!$ copies of some random variable $X_i$.
 Let $\{F_1, \ldots, F_k\}$ denote the respective cumulative distribution functions (CDF) of $X_1,\ldots,X_k$; these distribution functions are unknown to the agent.

 The sequence of selected arms is denoted by $a \equiv (a_1,\ldots,a_n)$ where $a_t$ is the random variable taking values in $1,\ldots,k$ denoting the arm selected at time $t$.
 When an arm $a_t$ is selected at time $t$, its associated cost $X^t_{a_t}$ is observed, but the costs associated with all other arms $\{X^t_i : i\neq a_t \}$ remain unobserved.